ASE A7 Heating Air Conditioning Practice Test

 Answer A is wrong.
 Debris on the condenser's fins reduces the ability of the condenser to transfer heat.
 This restriction to airflow is more pronounced when the vehicle is at rest.

 Answer B is wrong.
-While the vehicle is traveling forward, ram air is passing through the condenser.
-While at a stop, the weak fan motor is not pulling enough air through, resulting in a loss of heat transfer.
+While the vehicle travels forward, ram air passes through the condenser.
+While at rest, a weak fan motor is not pulling enough air through the condenser, resulting in a loss of heat transfer.

 Answer C is correct.
-This is a EXCEPT type question.
-Once the expansion valve freezes, refrigerant flow is restricted, and the air conditioner has poor performance at all speeds.
+This is an EXCEPT type question.
+The refrigerant flow is restricted once the expansion valve freezes.
+The air conditioner will perform poorly at all speeds.

 Answer D is wrong.
 Excessive engine heat affects the condenser's ability to transfer heat to the atmosphere.

-18. The carpeting is wet on the passenger's side of a vehicle.
+18. The carpeting is wet on the passenger's side of the vehicle.
 Which of the following statements is correct?

 • A. A flooded evaporator core results in this condition.